Photosynq/PhotosynQ-Documentation/docs/instruments/multispeq-v2.0.md

 ### Leaf Clamp Button

 Push down the leaf clamp button to open the leaf clamp.
 Push and release with an even motion and prevent it from snapping back.
-In case the open and closing feels a little rough, a small amount of lithium grease can be used to make the open and closing motion more smoothly.
+In case the open and closing feels rough, a small amount of lithium grease can be used to make the open and closing motion more smoothly.

 ### PAR Sensor

 The PAR sensor located on top of the instrument.
 When taking measurements, depending on the measurement protocol, the light intensity measured will be replicated inside the instrument.
-Make sure not to cover or shade the PAR sensor, to prevent altering the actual intensity.
-Also prevent the sensor from getting dirty.
+Make sure the PAR sensor is clean and not to cover or shade, to prevent altering the actual intensity.

 ### Seal

-The seal around the light guide on the main body and the clamp is ensuring the area measured is sealed from outside light.
-The material is  Nitrile.
+The Nitrile seal around the light guide on the main body and the clamp is ensuring the area measured is sealed from outside light.

 ### Light Guide

-The light guide are made from acrylic.
-Make sure, it is clean and prevent clamping hard materials which can cause scratches.
+The light guides are made from acrylic.
+Make sure, it is clean and prevent clamping hard, rough materials which can cause scratches.

 ::: tip
 You may need to clean the light guides occasionally.
 Gently clean the light guides with a damp, soft cloth.